ouaazizdriss/interpreterbackendtask/README.md

 You can test it by sending a POST request to 'http://localhost:8080/execute'

 Examples:
 This example will use your IP as a session identifier.
+If for some reason your IP is not visible in the request the server will generate a session Id for you that you can use in you requests.
 ```
 {
   "code": "%python print(1+1)"